lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 ### Deciding to host my own

 I ended up realizing that all I really needed was a template.
 All the other features that were offered were not so useful to me, and at least not useful enough for me to justify the monthly price.

+I was capable of coding my own theme and have it look exactly how I want, but I decided that would be an extremely poor use of my time.
+I would rather be spending my time coding new features or improvements for the main site, than to pretty-ing up the knowledge base.

 This led me to browsing [Themeforest](https://themeforest.net) for some Jekyll or Hugo themes since I was familiar with these static-site generators and I wasn't looking for the bloat that came with a Wordpress or Ghost site.

 I started browsing through Theme marketplaces for Jekyll or Hugo templates, since that’s what I’m familiar with and I know they are super easy to deploy.
 I found one that was simple, intuitive and not overloaded with extra features, and it costed $60.

 ![](/uploads/Screenshot 2019-11-20 11.07.57.png)<span class="caption">Lunch Money's knowledge base, powered by Jekyll (free) template from Themeforest for one-time payment of $49</span>

 It took me 10 minutes to find a beautiful, simple template that met my basic needs and it costed a one-time fee of $49.
-So this template would pay for itself after 5 months.
-Another way of looking at it is in terms of how much I value my time.
-Let’s say I value my time at $75/hour.
-I probably can't build as good looking and functional Jekyll or Hugo site in less than an hour, and it’s not really worth it for me to find out if that’s true or not.
-So I ended up buying the template and saved myself a recurring charge.
-I added some basic content, pushed it to Github and deployed it for free with Netlify.
+So this template would pay for itself after just a couple of months and considering a docs site is something I would want to have for as long as the product is around, this would end up saving me a lot in the long run.
+I bought the template, added some basic content, pushed it to Github and deployed it for free with Netlify.

 ### Final Cost and Savings